 If you’re passionate about quality patient care and being able to make a difference for Idaho citizens, we invite you to consider a career with DHW.
 In addition to providing meaningful work, nurses have the opportunity to work in different facets of the department and with various client/patient populations and programs.
-To learn more about these positions, you can view their job descriptions (class specifications).
 To see what opportunities are offered in our Divisions, visit the DHW Careers page.

 Opportunities may include:

 - Licensed Practical Nurse (LPN)

 - Health Program Specialist (LPN or RN)